Maigh Nissi

-The barony of Leitrim (Liatroim, historically Conmhaícne Maigh Nissi; /ˈliːtrəm/ LEE-trəm) is a barony in County Leitrim, Ireland.
+The barony of Leitrim (Liatroim, historically Conmhaicne Maigh Nissi; /ˈliːtrəm/ LEE-trəm) is a barony in County Leitrim, Ireland.

 Etymology

 Leitrim barony takes its name from the village of Leitrim (Liatroim, "grey ridge"), which also gives its name to County Leitrim.

 Location

 Leitrim is found in south County Leitrim, reaching from Lough Allen and east of the River Shannon down to Lough Boderg.

 Leitrim barony is bordered to the north by Drumahaire; to the east by Carrigallen; to the southeast by Mohill (all of the preceding are in County Leitrim); to the south by Ballintober North and Roscommon, County Roscommon; and to the west by Boyle, County Roscommon.
 The current holder is a Mr. Hitchens of Weybridge, Surrey.

 History

-The area was part of Conmaícne Maigh Nissi (MoyNishy) from the Early Middle Ages.
+The area was part of Conmaicne Maigh Nissi (MoyNishy) from the Early Middle Ages.
 The Reynolds (MacRannall) were chiefs of an area comprising much of the baronies of Mohill and Leitrim (Liathdromen), then known as Muinter Eolais.
 In 1834 the population of Leitrim Barony was c.
 30,773.